project-ncl/gradle-manipulator/CONTRIBUTING.md

 Select _Use the Eclipse Code Formatter_, then change the _Eclipse Java Formatter Config File_ to point to the `eclipse-format.xml` file in the `ide-config` directory.
 Make sure the _Optimize Imports_ box is ticked, and select the `eclipse.importorder` file as the import order config file.

+### Recommendations

+#### Exceptions

+* Internal code may use checked exceptions such as `ManipulationException`.
+* All external invocation points cannot throw a checked exception so must use an unchecked exception (e.g. `ManipulationUncheckedException`.
+* The `org.gradle.api.InvalidUserDataException` can be used for configuration errors.
+* Avoid throwing `RuntimeException` ; rather, use a more explicit exception.